Guo Liang (actor)

-Guo Liang (born 11 November 1968) is a Chinese-born Singaporean actor, television host and radio deejay.
+Guo Liang is a Chinese-born Singaporean actor, television host and radio deejay.

 Career

 Guo graduated from the Shanghai Drama Institute and moved to Singapore during the 1990s to join the Television Corporation of Singapore (predecessor of MediaCorp).
 He joined TCS in 1994.
 He joined SPH MediaWorks in late 2000 but returned to MediaCorp in 2005 when the two companies merged.
 Although trained as an actor, he is mostly known in Singapore as television host of several MediaCorp Channel 8 programmes, including the current affairs show Hello Singapore.

 In 2019, Guo hosted the dating variety show titled The Destined One.

 Guo is currently a guest presenter with Love 97.2FM.
 He is also an acting coach.

+In 2026, Guo co-hosted Star Awards 2026 with Cheryl Chou and Zhang Zetong, where he won his tenth Most Popular Male Artiste award and his second Best Programme Host award.
+For his tenth Most Popular Male Artiste award, Guo would be inducted as an All-Time Favourite Artiste at the next Star Awards.

 Personal life

-Guo married Jade Shen Jie, a Chinese citizen, in 1994 and has a son, Marcus.
-He took up Singaporean citizenship in 2001 and his wife took up Singaporean citizenship in 2015.
+Guo married Jade Shen Jie, a Chinese citizen, in 1994 and has a son.
+He took up Singaporean citizenship in either 2000 or 2001 while his wife took up Singaporean citizenship in 2015.